Manny Pacquiao coaches are sure he’s still got it at 40 years old

-It’s been strictly business tor Manny Pacquiao at the Wild Card since beginning his U.S. portion of training camp in late 2018.
+It’s been strictly business for Manny Pacquiao at the Wild Card since beginning his U.S. portion of training camp in late 2018.

-There were no shutdowns or holidays to keep him away of the festive period.
+There were no shutdowns or holidays to keep him away from the festive period.

 After celebrating New Year’s Eve with a five-mile run up the hills to the Hollywood sign.
 Pacquiao did 12-rounds of mitt work with Freddie Roach.

 Manny began 2019 the same way he ended 2018.

 Only this time, he sparred 12 rounds with three younger sparring partners in addition to a full session of bag work capped off with 1,000 situps.

 Giving their own opinion of how Pacquiao is doing now that he’s turned 40 years old.
 Fitness coach Justin Fortune and head coach Buboy Fernadez were adamant ‘Pacman’ is in top shape.

 “He runs like a deer,” said Fortune, who oversees Manny’s strength and conditioning.
 “No one can keep up with him.
 That’s the secret to his success — his work ethic and his stamina.